-IRS CP504: IRS Intends To Levy Assets — Meaning & Actions Needed
+IRS CP504: IRS Intends to Levy Assets — Meaning and Actions Needed

 What is IRS Notice CP504?

-As indicated above, CP504 is a notification that the IRS plans to issue a levy against your state tax refund.
+CP504 is a notification that the IRS plans to issue a levy against your state tax refund.
 The notice also warns you that the IRS may file a tax lien against you, and if your state tax refund doesn’t cover your entire federal tax amount owed, the IRS may start looking for other assets to seize.
-The IRS can take your wages, real estate commissions, payments from your clients, bank account balances, business assets, personal assets, and even social security benefits.
-However, before they can do that, the IRS needs to tell you about your rights to appeal first.

 How Does the IRS Take Your State Tax Refund?

-As of 2018, the IRS only levies state and local refunds to cover personal income tax, but the agency may alter the rules and start to claim business refunds in the future.
-Note that if the IRS already sent you a different notice warning you about levying your assets and advising you of your right to an appeal hearing, you may not receive Notice CP504, but the IRS may still take your state refund.
+As of 2022, the IRS only levies state and local refunds from personal income tax returns, but the agency may alter the rules and start to claim business refunds in the future.

 - Installment Agreement — You make monthly payments on the taxes owed.

 - Offer in Compromise — You make a partial payment, and the IRS erases the remaining portion of the tax liability.